jchelly/flamingo-docs/source/overview.rst

-We provide adapted versions of the pynbody and swiftsimio python modules which can transparently make use of this service, and a more generic module which allows downloads of arbitrary HDF5 data using a similar API to h5py.
+We provide adapted versions of the pynbody and swiftsimio python modules which can transparently make use of this service, and a more generic hdfstream module which allows downloads of arbitrary HDF5 data using a similar API to h5py.

 .. image:: download_dataset.gif
    :class: screenshot
    :alt: animation showing a dataset download in python

-Currently no authentication is required to access the simulation data, although there is a (fairly high) rate limit on requests.